Myles Gaskin Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gaskin has averaged 29.7 rushing yards per game in his three career matchups against the Patriots, 0.8 fewer yards than his over/under in Sunday's game.
+- Gaskin's 29.7 rushing yards per game over his three career matchups against the Patriots are 5.2 more yards than his over/under in Sunday's game.

-- Gaskin, in three matchups against the Patriots, has not run for a TD.
+- In three games against the Patriots Gaskin has not run for a touchdown.

 - Gaskin will go up against a Patriots squad that allows 119.3 rushing yards per game and is the NFL's 22nd-ranked rush defense.

-- This year the Patriots have given up eight rushing TDs.
-They are ranked first in the league in that category.
+- The Patriots have conceded eight rushing touchdowns, first in the league.

 Recent Performances

-- Gaskin put together a 23-yard rushing performance in last week's matchup with the Titans, carrying the ball five times (averaging 4.6 yards per carry).
+- In last week's contest against the Titans, Gaskin ran the ball five times for 23 yards (4.6 yards per attempt).

-- In his last three games, Gaskin has rushed for 87 yards (29.0 per game) on 18 carries.
+- In his last three games, Gaskin has run for 87 yards on 18 carries (29.0 ypg), with zero touchdowns.

 Gaskin's Miami Teammates